 If you hold your shares in "street name" (that is, if you hold your shares through a broker, bank or other holder of record), you received this proxy statement and voting instruction card from your broker, bank or other holder of record.
 The voting instruction card explains which voting options are available to you.
 As the beneficial owner of shares held in street name, you have the right to direct your bank or broker how to vote your shares, and it is required to vote your shares in accordance with your instructions.
-If you do not give instructions to your bank or brokerage firm, it will nevertheless be entitled to vote your shares with respect to "non-routine" items.
+If you do not give instructions to your bank or brokerage firm, it will nevertheless be entitled to vote your shares with respect to "routine" items, but it will not be permitted to vote your shares with respect to "non-routine" items.
 In the case of a non-routine item, your shares will be considered "broker non-votes" on that proposal.
 If you want to vote in person at the annual meeting, you must obtain a power of attorney or proxy from your broker, bank or other holder or record authorizing you to vote.
 You must bring this power of attorney or proxy to the meeting.